 If your site is a blog

-Putting them in the menu makes it easy for visitors to find them, from wherever they are in the site.
+Having pages in the menu makes it easy for visitors to find the information they contain, from wherever they are in the site.

-Pages are crawled and indexed by the search engines in the same way as posts are, but they are static – unlike posts, which are replaced at the top of the list every time a new post is added.
+Pages are crawled and indexed by the search engines in the same way as posts are, but they are static: they do not appear in archives and, therefore, do not move down the list every time a new one is added.